haka-security/haka/doc/tutorial/sqli/sqli.rst

-SQLi attack tetection
+SQLi attack detection
 =====================

 Introduction
 ------------
 This tutorial shows how tu use Haka in order to detect SQL injection attacks (SQLi).
 Note that our goal is not to block 100% of SQLi attacks (with 0% false-positive rate).

 How-to
 ------